garrandall/popular-music-data/tracks/kick-out-the-jams-mc5.md

 Put that mic in my hand
 And let me kick out the jam
-Yes !
+Yes!
 Kick out the jams
 I want to kick 'em out